Aurora Flight Sciences' Perseus B Remotely Piloted Aircraft in Flight. NASA Photo

-The goal of ERAST is to encourage new propulsion, materials, control, instrumentation, and sensor technologies that could enable development of a variety of slow-flying, high-altitude aircraft to carry out long-duration science missions in the upper stratosphere.
+The goal of ERAST was to encourage new propulsion, materials, control, instrumentation, and sensor technologies that could enable development of a variety of slow-flying, high-altitude aircraft to carry out long-duration science missions in the upper stratosphere.
 The missions, flown either autonomously or remotely by a pilot in a ground control station, could include Earth sciences studies, storm tracking, atmospheric sampling, and spectral imaging for agricultural and natural resources monitoring.
 Such "atmospheric satellite" aircraft also would have potential for commercial use, serving as relay platforms for telecommunications systems.

 The Perseus B established an unofficial altitude record of 60,280 feet for a single-engine, propeller-driven remotely piloted aircraft on its seventh flight on June 27, 1998.
 Modifications to the aircraft since its last flight series are being evaluated in a series of operational readiness and test missions being conducted at NASA's Dryden Flight Research Center, Edwards, CA, in August and September 1999.
 The modifications include engine, avionics, and flight control system improvements to increase flight endurance and reliability.